thought-machine/phabricator/README.md

 Changes are marked in the source clearly and a quick search for "TM CHANGES" should find them.

+ * Aphlict
+   * Added a mode to allow it to run in the foreground without debug messages.
  * Auth
    * Modified the Google auth provider to support Cloud IAP.
  * Externals